Church of North India

-The Church of North India (CNI) is the dominant united Protestant church in northern India.
+The Church of North India (CNI) is the dominant united Protestant church in Northern India.
 It was established on 29 November 1970 by bringing together most of the Protestant churches working in northern India.
 It is a province of the worldwide Anglican Communion and a member of the World Methodist Council and the World Communion of Reformed Churches.
 The merger, which had been in discussions since 1929, came eventually between the Church of India, Pakistan, Burma and Ceylon (Anglican), the Methodist Church, Disciples of Christ, and some congregations from the United Church of Northern India (Congregationalist and Presbyterian).

-The CNI's jurisdiction covers all states of India with the exception of the five states in the south (Andhra Pradesh, Telangana, Karnataka, Kerala and Tamil Nadu which are under the jurisdiction of the Church of South India.
-It has approximately 2,300,000 members (0.1% of India's population) in 3,000 pastorates.
+The CNI's jurisdiction covers all states of India with the exception of the five states in the south (Andhra Pradesh, Telangana, Karnataka, Kerala and Tamil Nadu which are under the jurisdiction of the Church of South India).
+It has approximately 2,300,000 members (0.2% of the population of its constituent states) in 3,000 pastorates.